How viscous bubbles collapse: topological and symmetry-breaking instabilities in curvature-driven hydrodynamics: Boundary conditions and thermodynamics

-\paragraph*{Non-floating bubble:} For the example of a non-floating bubble (schematic Fig.~\ref{fig:expSuggest}), the static ring at $r=1$ implies that the tangential fluid velocity vanishes there (where we assume standard ''no-slip'' at the solid-liquid contact).
-With the aid of Eqs.~(\ref{eq:stress-strain-rate},\ref{eq:strain-rate-vel}) this condition can be expressed as an \textit{inhomogeneous} BC on the stress potential:
+While the second term in~\eqref{app:general-BC-2} may dominate during the rapid depressurization period (at which time it implies a ``freezing'' of the meniscus in its original shape), the fact that the film must become stress-free makes this term irrelevant after this short period.
+Similarly, since the third derivative of a parabolic shape vanishes identically, we retain only the first term in the temporal derivative (associated with variation of the azimuthal curvature at the vicinity of the meniscus), yielding the BC~\eqref{eq:BC-z} of the main text. {We verified that the evolution of the bubble collapse is insensitive to modifying this choice, see Fig. \ref{fig:bcComp2}.}

-where the absence of torque on the liquid film in this setup implies that a BC on the slope $g$ can be expressed similarly to Eq.~(\ref{app:general-BC}), namely, a homogeneous equation satisfied by the initial state.
-Here we obtain:
+For the example of a non-floating bubble (schematic Fig.~\ref{fig:expSuggest} of main text), the static ring at $r=1$ implies that the tangential fluid velocity vanishes there (where we assume standard ''no-slip'' at the solid-liquid contact).
+With the aid of Eqs.~\eqref{eq:stress-strain-rate} and \eqref{eq:continuity-00} of the main text, this condition can be expressed as an \textit{inhomogeneous} BC on the stress potential: